waynodiablo/Oystercard/further_javascript/12_testing_factories.md

-## Testing factories and services
+## Testing factories

 [Back to the Challenge Map](00_challenge_map.md)

-As a final step in replicating the original design spike, we're going to test building a `ToDoFactory`.
+Now we've got the basic app working, we're going to test refactoring some logic into a `ToDoFactory`.

 You'll need to inject your factory into your unit test, the resource on injecting mocks should help you with this.